Michael Jackson in video games: Space Channel 5 and Space Channel 5: Part 2

-In the first Space Channel 5 Michael uses his singing skills against a singing robot and joins her to fight against Purge after he is rescued by Ulala from the Rhythm Rogues.
+In the first Space Channel 5 Michael uses his singing skills against a singing robot and joins Ulala in the fight against Purge after she rescues him from the Rhythm Rogues.
 Originally meant to be a one-time cameo appearance, Jackson had a more prominent role in Space Channel 5: Part 2, where he became the new head of Space Channel 5.
-Whilst Ulala is distracted by a fake scoop, the headquarters are attacked and Space Michael is kidnapped by Purge and the Rhythm Rogues and has to be rescued by Ulala in a level featuring several of Michael's signature dance moves.
+Whilst Ulala is distracted by a fake scoop, the headquarters are attacked, and Space Michael is kidnapped by Purge and the Rhythm Rogues.
+Ulala rescues him in a level featuring several of Michael's signature dance moves.
 He then joins Ulala in a confrontation against Purge.

-The May 2007 issue of EGM contains a quote from series creator Tetsuya Mizuguchi concerning what it was like to work with Jackson:
+The May 2007 issue of EGM contains a quote from series creator Tetsuya Mizuguchi concerning Jackson's involvement: